-In September 2016, Aurora and QRS III entered into a loan and security agreement (the "MSR Financing Facility"), pursuant to which Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings up to a maximum of \$25.0 million outstanding at any one time.
-On March 20, 2018, Aurora and QRS III entered into an amendment that increased the maximum amount of the MSR Financing Facility from \$25.0 million to \$75.0 million and extended the revolving period, during which only interest payments are due, to March 2020.
-On December 20, 2018, Aurora and QRS III entered into an amendment that increased the maximum amount of the MSR Financing Facility from \$75.0 million to \$100.0 million and extended the revolving period to December 20, 2020.
+In September 2016, Aurora and QRS III entered into a loan and security agreement (the "MSR Financing Facility"), pursuant to which Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings up to a maximum of \$25.0 million outstanding at any one time subsequently increased to \$100 million with the revolving period extended to December 20, 2020.
 During the revolving period, borrowings bear interest at a rate equal to a spread over one-month LIBOR subject to a floor.
 At the end of the revolving period, the outstanding amount will be converted to a three-year term loan that will bear interest at a rate calculated at a spread over the rate for one-year interest rate swaps.
 The revolving period may be further extended by agreement.
 The Company has previously guaranteed repayment of all indebtedness under the MSR Financing Facility.
-At March 31, 2019 and December 31, 2018, approximately \$100.0 million and \$96.5 million, respectively, was outstanding under the MSR Financing Facility.
+There was no outstanding balance under the MSR Financing Facility at September 30, 2019.
+Approximately \$96.5 million was outstanding under the MSR Financing Facility at December 31, 2018.
+The MSR Financing Facility and the related acknowledgement agreement with Fannie Mae were terminated as of September 30, 2019.

 In May 2017, the Company, Aurora and QRS IV obtained a \$20.0 million loan (the "MSR Term Facility") secured by the pledge of Aurora's Ginnie Mae MSRs and the Company's ownership interest in QRS IV.
-The loan bears interest at a fixed rate of 6.18% per annum, amortizes on a ten-year amortization schedule and is due on May 18, 2022.
+The loan bears interest at a fixed rate of 6.18% per annum, amortizes on a tenyear amortization schedule and is due on May 18, 2022.

 In July 2018, the Company, Aurora and QRS V (collectively with Aurora and the Company, the "Borrowers") entered into a \$25.0 million revolving credit facility (the "MSR Revolver") pursuant to which Aurora pledged all of its existing and future MSRs on loans owned or securitized by Freddie Mac.
 The term of the MSR Revolver is 364 days with the Borrowers' option for two renewals for similar terms followed by a one-year term out feature with a 24-month amortization schedule.
 The MSR Revolver was upsized to \$45.0 million in September 2018.
 The Company also has the ability to request up to an additional \$5.0 million of borrowings.
+On April 2, 2019, Aurora and QRS V entered into an amendment that increased the maximum amount of the MSR Revolver to \$100.0 million.
+On June 5, 2019, the term of the MSR Revolver was renewed to July 30, 2020.
 Amounts borrowed bear interest at an adjustable rate equal to a spread above one-month LIBOR.
-At March 31, 2019 approximately \$45.0 million was outstanding under the MSR Revolver.
+At September 30, 2019 and December 31, 2018, approximately \$58.5 million and \$45.0 million, respectively, was outstanding under the MSR Revolver.